nickmachairas/doctorate/docs/2-database/fhwa_dfltd.inc.rst

 The key takeaway is that the list of projects will conform to the desired query criteria; however, the projects may contain additional explorations, deep foundations, and load tests that were not included in the query criteria.

+..
+TODO: talk about problems with use, requires MS Access 32-bit, erroneous values